 I will not know wickedness.

 a.
-I will set nothing wicked before my eyes: David knew that one measure of a righteous life was what one chose to set before the eyes.
+I will set nothing wicked before my eyes: David knew that one measure of his righteous life was what he chose to set before his eyes.
 There are many wicked things to set the eyes upon, and the lust of the eyes is a significant aspect of the lure of this world (1 John 2:16).

 i.
 David’s words remind us of Job 31:1: I have made a covenant with my eyes; why then should I look upon a young woman?
-Like Job, David did not regard discipline over the eyes as the only measure of godliness, but as a primary one.
+Like Job, David regarded discipline over the eyes as a primary measure of godliness.

 ii.
 “The recesses of an Eastern palace were often foul with lust, and hid extravagances of caprice and self-indulgence; but this ruler will behave there as one who has Jehovah for a guest.”
 (Maclaren)

 iii.
 We wish that David had lived this principle more consistently.
-Instead David took several wives (2 Samuel 3:2-5 and 5:13) in a seeming inability to restrain his sexual desires, and was led astray by the lust of his eyes (2 Samuel 11:2).
+Instead, David took multiple wives (2 Samuel 3:2-5 and 5:13) in a seeming inability to restrain his sexual desires, and was led astray by the lust of his eyes (2 Samuel 11:2).

 iv.
-Yet, we shouldn’t think David was a hypocrite because he came to fail in completely living up to these high standards.
-It isn’t hypocrisy to have a standard so high that you can’t completely meet it.
+Yet, we shouldn’t think David was a hypocrite because he failed in completely living up to these high standards.
+It isn’t hypocrisy to have a standard that you can’t completely meet.
 Hypocrisy is when you have one standard for yourself and a higher standard for others.

 b.
-I hate the work of those who fall away: David knew he wanted to live a godly life, it was wise to keep some distance from those with a perverse heart.
+I hate the work of those who fall away: David knew that if he wanted to live a godly life, it would be wise to keep some distance from those with a perverse heart.
 He knew what would be later stated in 1 Corinthians 15:33: Evil company corrupts good habits.

 ii.
 It shall not cling to me: “Sin, like pitch, is very apt to stick.”
 (Spurgeon)